 What a GFE legally is in Missouri

 A Good Faith Exam is a medical evaluation by a licensed physician or, in Missouri, a Nurse Practitioner with prescribing authority.
-It establishes the practitioner-patient relationship that makes prescribing the medication (yes, Botox is medication) lawful.
+It establishes the practitioner-patient relationship that legally permits prescribing the medication (yes, Botox is medication).
 Aesthetic injectables can't be administered without it.
 Not by a nurse.
 Not by an aesthetician.
 Not by anyone.

-Missouri requires this exam to be renewed annually for each aesthetic patient, by statute.
+Missouri requires this exam to be renewed annually for each aesthetic patient.

 What happens during the exam